laserpointlabs/ODRAS/docs/integrations/INSIGHT_LM.md

-# Insight-LM Integration
+# InsightLM Integration

 ## Overview

-**Insight-LM** is a Continue.dev fork that adds workbook management capabilities for document organization and AI-powered analysis.
+**InsightLM** is a Continue.dev fork that adds workbook management capabilities for document organization and AI-powered analysis.

 - **Repository**: https://github.com/laserpointlabs/insightLM
 - **Type**: VS Code extension
 - **Relationship to ODRAS**: Separate project, no code dependencies

-## What is Insight-LM?
+## What is InsightLM?

-Insight-LM extends Continue.dev (an open-source AI code assistant) with:
+InsightLM extends Continue.dev (an open-source AI code assistant) with:

 - **Workbooks**: NotebookLM-style document organization
 - **Document Management**: Upload and organize files for AI analysis